lgibelli/singularity-docs/index.rst

 %labels
 ^^^^^^^

-To store metadata with your container, you can add them to the section.
+To store metadata with your container, you can add them to the ``%labels`` section.
-They will be stored in the file as metadata within your container.
-The general format is a followed by a .
+They will be stored in the file ``/.singularity.d/labels.json`` as metadata within your container.
+The general format is a ``LABELNAME`` followed by a ``LABELVALUE``.
 Labels from Docker bootstraps will be carried forward here.
 Let’s add to our example:

 ::